 Severe stress leads to depletion of neurotransmitters, disrupted hormones, an increase in blood sugar levels and insulin response, weakened immunity, an increase in free radicals, an increase in appetite and cravings for sugar and carbs, and perpetuates sympathetic nervous system dominance.
 High-intensity exercise also releases histamine, which can contribute to excess histamine in the individual with this problem, so this needs to be monitored as well if you are dealing with this issue.

 When stress hormones become elevated, blood sugar levels also rise.
 This promotes the production of insulin.
 If stress hormone levels remain high, which happens when you exert yourself continually, blood sugar levels also remain elevated.
 Insulin stores sugar into abdominal fat cells no matter how many calories that elliptical machine says you’ve burned.

-On the other hand, light and moderate exercise leads to a balance in stress hormones.
+On the other hand, light and moderate exercise lead to a balance of stress hormones.
 Walking, Yoga and Tai Chi are excellent activities for adrenal health.
 You can throw in an occasional sprint and light weight lifting or a few push-ups to simulate activities of our primal ancestors and for muscle strength.

 Quinn, TJ, and Et Al. “Caloric Expenditure, Life Status, and Disease in Former Male Athletes and Non-athletes.”
 Med Sci Sports Exerc.
 22.6 (1990): 742-50.
 Print.